Home ] Kingdom Watcher ] Books ] Church & Ministry ] Prophet ] Gods Plan ] Kingdom of God ] Christian Economics ] Law and Government ] Blog ]

 The elders who are evangelists will ensure that the church grows.
 (I have not dealt with the role of the apostle here, they are covered in apostles.
 They are just elders who are sent out to establish a new church.)

 The pastors will ensure that new Christians are discipled and that all members remain united.
-Most of the discipling in the church will be will be done by elders who are pastor/teachers.
+Most of the discipling in the church will be done by elders who are pastor/teachers.
 The evangelist will be more occupied with preaching the gospel, than developing new Christians (unless they have an urge to evangelise).
 Prophets tend to have very high expectations of their disciples, with the result that they can easily be crushed.
 They will be more focused on developing holiness and vision in the whole church as a group.
 However, prophets will have a role in discipling potential prophets and evangelists will assist with discipling potential evangelists.
 Every member will need the ministry of the prophet from time to time.
 The evangelist will encourage all members to witness to Jesus.
 Sometimes new believers will be discipled by one of the other members of the church, with the more difficult aspects being handled by the elders.

 The elders would work together at their task.
-Because they each have different gifts and experience they would be able to complement each other.
+Because they each have different gifts and experience, they would be able to complement each other.
 If an elder met a situation he could not handle, he would call on another who had the appropriate gifts.
 The prophet would be responsible for discipling any potential prophets in the Church.
 The evangelist would take care of any budding evangelists.
 Each Church member would have a strong relationship with one of the elders.
 At the same time, each elder would be responsible to the other elders for the way he exercises his ministry.

 Replication of Ministries

 Elders will replicate their ministries in their disciples (i.e. produce clones of themselves).
 This is an extremely important principle.
 Every person who has developed in a ministry should be training up several people in that same ministry.
-In this way the ministries of the church will multiply.
+In this way, the ministries of the church will multiply.
 Multiplication of ministry is as important as multiplication of membership.

 Potential evangelists will tend to be drawn to the evangelist.
 Potential prophets will be drawn to the prophet.
 Potential pastors will be drawn to the pastors.
 They will learn all that they can from them.
 That is why each elder is shown as having people with a similar ministry close to them in the diagram.
 Each elder will be developing some people who have potential to develop into a similar ministry.
 They will train someone to replace themselves, if they are called to leave.
 Jesus said that everyone who is fully trained is like his master (Luke 6:40).

 The true test of the quality of a church is what has happened to a person who became a Christian in the church three years earlier.
 Are they functioning in a ministry (Jesus disciples were)?
 If they are not, then the church is not functioning correctly.
 Is there a development path for the new Christian?
 Can they expect to be functioning in a ministry within three years?
-In a quality church this will be normal.
+In a quality church, this will be normal.
 (People who come to Christianity with severe problems may take longer to grow to maturity, but they should be on the same path).

-The ascension ministries are for equipping others.
+The ascension gifts are for equipping others.
 The best way to be equipped for a ministry is to learn off someone who is further on, as Elisha learnt his ministry by following Elijah.
 An elder is just someone who has been around a little bit longer, so new Christians should attempt to start where they left off.

-Look at a Radical Leadership Model or
+Look at a Radical Leadership Model or What is a Church for more